icedpygui/IcedPyGui/README.md

     * Windows multiple
 * Iced_aw widgets
     * Card
-    * ColorPicker
+    * ColorPicker - future
     * Menu
 * IPG widgets
     * DatePicker - compact and resizable
     * SelectableText - all mouse buttons supported
-    * Table - Currently simple, easily loaded with a list of dictionaries
+    * Table - Currently simple, easily loaded with a list of dictionaries, supports adding widgets button, checkbox, image, and svg.

 * Python issues to be addressed
     * Need to incorporate using with statement in python.
 Using with would allow one to not have to supply the window or parent id if those follow closely.
 For example: